ita9naiwa/ita9naiwa.github.io/about.md

 ---

 ### Me
-Now I work as a System Software Engineer at NVIDIA This field is completely new to me and I'm excited!
+	I now work as a System Software Engineer at NVIDIA.
+This field is completely new to me, and I’m excited!
-Previously, I worked at OctoAI for Optimizing LLM inference and Kakao for recommender systems.
+    Previously, I worked at OctoAI optimizing LLM inference and at Kakao on recommender systems.